 To address the limitations of fixed-resolution mapping for path planning, we propose an efficient mapping technique based on OctoMap \yihui{that} accelerates map construction through multi-threaded parallel computation and maximizes the utilization of cell space at fixed resolution.
 While conventional methods conservatively label an entire cell as occupied whenever it contains even a small portion of an obstacle, Parallel OctoMapping (POMP) performs a finer-grained analysis of the internal clustered spatial distribution of the point cloud to safely reclaim significant navigable space that would otherwise be inaccessible under traditional methods.
 In summary, our contributions are as follows:

-\begin{itemize} \item A novel OctoMap-based mapping technique (POMP) \yihui{is developed} that maximizes grid/voxel space utilization in 2D and 3D \yihui{by subdividing each fixed-resolution grid/cell into distinct sub-regions}. \yihui{By introducing \texttt{Clear}, \texttt{Safe}, and \texttt{Unsafe} states based on the clustered spatial distribution of the point cloud,} this method unlocks significant navigable space overlooked by conservative Occupancy Grid Map (OGM) methods. \item POMP performs parallel, multi-threaded computation, significantly reducing map-construction time in large environments with dense point clouds and frequent updates. \item POMP improves the feasibility and optimality of search-based path planning while reducing mapping time compared with conventional fixed-resolution occupancy grid methods. \end{itemize}
+\begin{itemize} \item A novel OctoMap-based mapping technique (POMP) \yihui{is developed} that improves grid/voxel space utilization in 2D and 3D \yihui{by subdividing each fixed-resolution grid/cell into distinct sub-regions}. \yihui{By introducing \texttt{clear}, \texttt{safe}, and \texttt{unsafe} states based on the clustered spatial distribution of the point cloud,} this method unlocks significant navigable space overlooked by conservative Occupancy Grid Map (OGM) methods. \item POMP performs parallel, multi-threaded computation, significantly reducing map construction time in large environments with dense point clouds and frequent updates. \item POMP improves pathfinding success rate and path quality of search-based path planning while reducing mapping time compared with conventional fixed-resolution occupancy grid methods. \end{itemize}